dschanoeh/HealthBuddy/README.md

 shown here:
 1. Through the network section of the configuration file
 2. Through Java system properties(`http.proxyHost`, `https.proxyHost` and corresponding
-   port, user and Password variables)
+   port, user and Password variables as well as `http.nonProxyHosts`)
-3. Through the environment variables HTTP_PROXY and HTTPS_PROXY
+3. Through the environment variables HTTP_PROXY, HTTPS_PROXY and NO_PROXY